Christopher Tanev: Calgary Flames

+Dallas Stars

+On February 28, 2024, Tanev was traded by the Flames to the Dallas Stars, in a three-team deal where the New Jersey Devils retained some salary.
+Dallas also received Devils goaltending prospect Cole Brady, New Jersey received Dallas' 2026 fourth-round pick, and Calgary received Dallas' 2024 second-round pick, defence prospect Artem Grushnikov, and a conditional third-round pick.

+Toronto Maple Leafs

+On July 1, 2024, Tanev signed a six-year, $27 million contract with the Toronto Maple Leafs after being traded to them by the Stars for Max Ellis and a seventh-round pick in the 2026 NHL entry draft.

 International play

-Tanev played a major role in the 2016 IIHF World Championships team which captured gold against Finland.
-He was praised for his composure and defensive play by Team Canada head coach Bill Peters, and was named the best player of the game in Canada's 7-1 victory over Hungary.
-In the tournament semifinal versus the United States, Tanev robbed a scoring chance from the Americans late in the third period, which would have resulted in the tying goal.
+Tanev played a major role on the 2016 IIHF World Championships team which captured gold against Finland.
+He was praised for his composure and defensive play by Team Canada head coach Bill Peters, and was named the best player of the game in Canada's 7–1 victory over Hungary.
+In the tournament semifinal versus the United States, Tanev prevented a scoring chance by the Americans late in the third period, which would have resulted in a game-tying goal.
 After accidentally breaking his stick in the American zone, he raced back to the Canadian end, intercepting a pass and blocking a shot without the use of his stick.

-Tanev's biggest moment came in the tournament final against Finland, playing 21:38 in ice time, including a team-high 8:37 in the third period as Canada defended their one-goal lead.
+Tanev's biggest moment came in the tournament final against Finland, recording 21:38 of ice time, including a team-high 8:37 in the third period as Canada defended their one-goal lead.
 Team Canada held on to win the gold medal for a second consecutive year.

 According to many observers, including Ray Ferraro and teammates Brendan Gallagher and Connor McDavid, Tanev was perhaps the best defenceman in the tournament in terms of his defensive play - he and his defence partner, Morgan Rielly, were not on the ice for a single goal against at even-strength.
 Tanev also played a major role on Canada's tournament-best penalty kill that allowed just two goals against in 29 opportunities.
 He registered one assist during the tournament.

 Playing style

 Tanev is a defenceman lauded for his "hockey sense" and puck-moving ability.
 Upon being scouted out of college by Canucks personnel, his style of play was compared to offensive defenceman Christian Ehrhoff.
 Not aggressive, Tanev relies primarily on his positioning to check players.
-Following his performance in Game 5 of the 2011 Stanley Cup Finals, teammate Kevin Bieksa also highlighted his calm on-ice demeanor, quipping that "he could have played with a cigarette in his mouth."
+Following his performance in Game 5 of the 2011 Stanley Cup Finals, teammate Kevin Bieksa also highlighted his calm on-ice demeanour, quipping that "he could have played with a cigarette in his mouth."